danielcregg/abstraction-template/README.md

 8. Create a regular non-abstract class (i.e. a concrete class) called AbstractSubClass that extents AbstractClass
 9. Add a constructor that sets the age variable in the super class.
 10. Implement the returnPi() method.
 It will return 3.14 to the console.
-11. Create a driver class called AbstractClassDriver that calls the methods inside AbstractSubClass .
+11. Create a driver class called AbstractClassDriver that calls the methods inside AbstractSubClass.

 1. Create an abstract class called Employee
 2. Every employee will have a name, address, age and salary.
 Create variables for these.